Amey-Thakur/HUMAN-MACHINE-INTERACTION-AND-HUMAN-MACHINE-INTERACTION-LAB/README.md

 ## Syllabus

 > [**Official CBCGS Syllabus**](MU%20SEM%20VIII%20SYLLABUS.pdf)
-> Complete Fourth Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Human Machine Interaction and Human Machine Interaction Laboratory.
+> Complete Final Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Human Machine Interaction and Human Machine Interaction Laboratory.

 > [!IMPORTANT]
 > Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.